I saw on Noomi that you specialize in coaching young adults. What does that mean?

 Do wellness coaches believe that natural and holistic therapies are the ONLY methods to help clients?

-Absolutely not.
+Absolutely not, although I can only speak for myself!
 I believe that a joint (integrative) approach to overall health works best.

 What EXACTLY can I expect?
 How exactly does coaching work?